golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 ---
-description: Create your own JavaScript application on Golem
-title: Node.js Quickstart
+title: Node.js Application Development on Golem Network
+description: Learn to create a JavaScript application using the Golem Network with our comprehensive guide, featuring hands-on steps for setting up Node.js projects and utilizing Task Executors.
+pageTitle: Mastering Node.js on Golem Network - Interactive Tutorial for Developers
 type: Tutorial
 ---